 Image credit: trumtin.com

-This wood and metal fence is a practical way to separate your yard from your garden and it is quite an efficient tool for on farms and pastures, where animals are free to roam.
+This wood and metal fence is a practical way to separate your yard from your garden and it is quite an efficient tool for farms and pastures, where animals are free to roam.
+I always recommend it to my friends with properties that have a bit more acreage.
 Learn more about patio fence ideas for 2019 on trumtin.com.

 Image credit: noelleodesigns.com

-The great thing about a fence with dominant metal components is the versatility of the design.
+One of the main things I love about a fence with dominant metal components is the versatility of the design.
 You can mimic a lot of different looks with this option, ranging from classic iron fencing to that solid, sturdy look of aluminum.
-Look for similar wood and metal fence ideas on noelleodesigns.com.
+Look for similar wood and metal fence combinations on noelleodesigns.com.

 Salvaged Metal Fence